daovorge/GADS-22-NYC/16_Recommendation_Systems/README.md

 #####Meetups

 #####Courses
-[Andrew Ng's coursera course - week 9 on predicting movie ratings & collaborative filtering and Low Rank Matrix Factorization](https://www.coursera.org/learn/machine-learning/home/info), which is a great machine learning course.
+[Andrew Ng's coursera course - week 9 on predicting movie ratings & collaborative filtering and Low Rank Matrix Factorization](https://www.coursera.org/learn/machine-learning/home/info).
 The notation I have used matches his.
 His course used Octave (like matlab), so unless you are dead keen to learn this, you can ignore the programming exercises.
-The course is a little mathematical at times, but overall he presents great videos about gradient descent, and linear models.